Expert says cop was justified in pinning down George Floyd

 A now-retired paramedic who responded to that call, Michelle Moseng, testified that Floyd told her he had been taking multiple opioids about every 20 minutes.

-“I asked him why and he said it was because he was addicted,” said Moseng, who described Floyd’s behavior as “elevated and agitated” before the judge struck that remark from the record.
+“I asked him why and he said it was because he was addicted,” said Moseng, who described Floyd’s behaviour as “elevated and agitated” before the judge struck that remark from the record.

 Moseng said she recommended taking Floyd to the hospital based on his high blood pressure, which she measured at 216 over 160.